ersilia-os/abaumannii-enamine-real-screening/README.md

 The pipeline to run the virtual screening consists of several steps as listed in the `scripts` folder.
 Data from resulting from running these scripts is generally stored in the `processed` subfolder.

+In this [Google Drive folder](https://drive.google.com/drive/folders/1I_0J3gYGC8oC_1xhg6rmYp576mEja5x1?usp=drive_link) you can find the `data.zip` and `processed.zip` folders with all precalculations done.

 ### Training and preparation

 Steps `00`to `03` are focused on training baseline models for each of the ~30 datasets related to _A.baumannii_.
 We build Naive Bayes models as well as Random Forest models using FLAML (autoML).
 In addition, we prepare FPSim2 databases that will be useful for downstream filtering.